TrellixVulnTeam/DjangoCMS_DSMF/README.md

 Then run:

 ```
-install -r requirements -- to add all the elements required to run this instance from the \cms\project folder
+install -r requirements.txt -- to add all the elements required to run this instance from the \cms\project folder
 ```

 You may need